vlad17/runlmc/README.md

     * TODO(sparse-derivatives)
 0. Apply to synthetic and real datasets [link1](http://www.robots.ox.ac.uk/~davidc/publications_MTGP.php) [spike and slab](http://www.aueb.gr/users/mtitsias/publications.html), also try MedGP.
 0. Write up the current algorithm (PDF)
-0. Investigate: when is iteration NOT converging (critical log) - what's the condition number in that case. - see skipped test in test_lmc
+0. TODO(fix) Investigate: when is iteration NOT converging (critical log) - what's the condition number in that case. - see skipped tests in test_lmc
 0. multidimensional inputs and ARD.
 0. rank > 1
 0. fast predictions